Trevor Weeks MBE – Founder & Operations Director

 Away from WRAS Murrae worked as a Police Officer in Surrey for thirty years and is now still employed full time by Surrey Police in a civilian capacity as a Licensing Enforcement Officer keeping an eye on licensed premises on the Eastern side of the County.
 Although Work and WRAS do not allow for much spare time, Murrae still escapes occasionally to follow his other hobby as Assistant District Commissioner for East Surrey Scouts.

 Katie Nunn Nash – Casualty Centre Manager

 Katie started as a feed and clean shift volunteer in January 2015 due to her love for wildlife.
 As her love of wildlife grew, she expanded her role by becoming a rescue volunteer as well as joining the orphan rearing team.
 When an Animal Care Assistant Role became available, Katie jumped at the chance to apply, and was successful in her application.
-Katie is learning new things from the team on a daily basis, and has now worked her way up to Casualty Centre Manager, and has taken the lead on the Orphan Rearing Team with support from Lindsay and Nikki.
+Katie is learning new things from the team on a daily basis, and has now worked her way up to Lead Casualty Centre Manager, and is the Orphan Rearing Leader.

 Whilst at WRAS, Katie has attended the British Hedgehog Preservation Society's 'Basic Hedgehog First Aid and Rehabilitation Course' in conjunction with Vale Wildlife Hospital, and is now training for her diploma in Wildlife First Aid and Rehabilitation.